thinktandem/thinktandem.io/src/content/articles/microservices-introduction.md

 private: true
 mainImage: images/articles/microservices.png
 img-src: images/articles/microservices.png
-teaser: In software development, things change.
+byline: In software development, things change.
 Learn how a microservice architecture can help you adapt to changing requirements and scale applications in the cloud.
 date: 2016-09-10
 ---